CARTAvis/manual_source/source/introduction.rst

 Copyright and License
 ---------------------
-Copyright (C) 2018-2019 ASIAA, IDIA, and NRAO.
+Copyright (C) 2018-2019 ASIAA, IDIA, NRAO, and Department of Physics, University of Alberta.
 This program is free software; you can redistribute it and/or modify it under the terms of the `GNU General Public License version 3 <http://www.gnu.org/copyleft/gpl.html>`_ as published by the Free Software Foundation.